Without recourse.

 “12 And DARIUS the King says: There was neither

-a man in Persia, nor a Median, nor any one of our race who would have
+a man in Persia, nor a Median, nor any one of our race

-for the following reason, thinking: "May they not acknowledge me, that I
+killed many persons for the following reason, thinking: "May they not

-am not SMERDIS, son of CYRUS?"
-And nobody dared to say about GOMATES the
+acknowledge me, that I am not SMERDIS, son of CYRUS?"
+And nobody dared to

-Magian, any thing whatever, until I came.
+until I came.
 And I prayed to ORMAZD.
-ORMAZD was my
+ORMAZD was my helper.
+By the grace of

-day of the month of Bagayadis,[6] then accompanied by a few men, I killed {p.91} GOMATES
+of Bagayadis,[6] then accompanied by a

-the Magian, and with him the men who were his principal adherents.
+few men, I killed {p.91} GOMATES the Magian, and with him the men who were his principal

-in the country called Nisaea, in Media; there I killed him, I dispossessed him
+adherents.
+There is a fortress, named Sikhyuvatis,[7] in the country called Nisaea, in Media; there I killed him, I dispossessed him of

-me the royalty.
+the royalty.

-“13 And DARIUS
+“13 And DARIUS the

-I put again in its place.
+put again in its place.
 As it had been before me, thus I did.
 I

 re-established the temples of the gods which GOMATES the Magian had destroyed,